levincoolxyz/invspec/README.md

 ### Ways to go

+1. without prior knowledge of target mesh, we will have to start with uniformly distributed spherical mesh

-1. in practice it would not be exactly the Laplace-Beltrami operator (need to consider bending energy of thin shell etc.)
+2. in practice it would not be exactly the Laplace-Beltrami operator (need to consider bending energy of thin shell etc.)

 2. in practice high frequencies might be prohibitively noiser